 It's your responsibility to keep UBC informed of any change of mailing or email address so that professors and faculty members know where to contact you.
 You can change your personal information online at the Student Services Centre website.
 Please login with your Campus-Wide Login to access your personal record.

-You must apply for Medical Services Plan (MSP) coverage as soon as you arrive in BC.
-There will be a statutory waiting period consisting of the remainder of the month of arrival plus two months.
+You must apply for the provincial Medical Services Plan (MSP) coverage as soon as you arrive in BC.
+There is a required waiting period consisting of the remainder of the month of arrival plus two months.

-Canadian citizens and Permanent Residents from other provinces should make arrangements with former medical plans to ensure continued coverage.
+Canadian citizens and Permanent Residents: If you are coming from another province you should make arrangements with your current provincial plan to ensure continued coverage during the waiting period.

-International students: You will be automatically enrolled in iMED, a basic insurance plan that covers the remainder of the month of arrival plus two months.
-However, if you arrive early or late, you have to apply for a change of the coverage dates.
-Example: a student starting the program in September needs to change coverage dates if arriving before August 1 or after August 31.
+International students will be automatically enrolled in iMED, a basic insurance plan that covers the remainder of the month of arrival plus two months.
+For a September start, any international student arriving before August 1 or after August 31 will have to apply for a change of the coverage dates.
+Similarly, any international student starting their program in January needs to change coverage dates if arriving before December 1 or after December 31.

 All newly admitted graduate students are encouraged to attend Orientation which is jointly offered by The Graduate Student Society, International Student Development and Graduate and Postdoctoral Studies.
 Orientations take place 2-3 times per year (January, May, August/September).
 The largest Orientation event happens every year just prior to the Labour Day weekend and is a week full of activities and events welcoming you to UBC and Vancouver.